samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 The project successfully helps to visualise emotions and sentiments attached with the movement on twitter as well as helps people understand the sentiment associated with public figures who are more frequently mentioned in the tweets.

-We are working with Python libraries such as  for data science, analytics and visualisation as well as AI & ML Models such as ,
+We are working with Python libraries such as re, ntlk, spacy, LDA, plotly and matplotlib for data science, analytics and visualisation as well as AI & ML Models such as ,

 ## Plan of Action